MorpheusArch/LinDiag/README.md

-# morpheusarchtools
-Previously a collection of tools that has recently been merged to one file.
-Intended to be used with MorpheusArch Linux however a standard Arch Linux system is supported along with Debian / Fedora based linux distributions.

-If you're getting a permission denied error.
-You may need to make the shell scripts executable with the command: chmod +x <name_of_file_>

 # lindiag.sh
 ![alt text](https://i.imgur.com/CVdNfjL.png)

+If you're getting a permission denied error.
+You may need to make the shell scripts executable with the command: chmod +x lindiag.sh

 Previously MorpheusArch tools was split up into seperate .sh files each with their own use.
 Now everything has been merged into one file called lindiag.sh.